 What Are Pump Pressure Ratings?

-Pump pressure ratings indicate the maximum pressure that a pump can safely withstand during normal operation.
+Pump pressure ratings indicate the maximum pressure that a submersible pump or centrifugal pump can safely withstand during normal operation.
 These ratings account for the pump's design, materials, construction methods, and how components like casings, flanges, and seals are assembled.

 Why Pressure Ratings Matter